Skip to main content

 • Is this business easy to work with?

-• Is this the kind of operation that has itself together?
+• Does this operation have itself together?

 The local problem underneath the design problem